 - 1. Evaluation is in terms of course objectives set forth by Alberta Learning. - 2.
 Evaluation is a continuous process throughout the semester with a variety of assessment tools being used. - 3.
 Evaluation criteria will be set out at the beginning of the semester with consistency between subject areas and grade level. - 4.
-Evaluation must be a cooperative process evaluation determining a pupil's retention must involve teachers, the administrators, parents and the student.
+Evaluation will be based on the course outcomes.